-Contracts or Agreements made by unauthorised persons.
+Contracts or agreements made by unauthorised persons

-- 7. A contract or agreement made by a person carrying on a Relevant Business without a valid licence is unenforceable against the other party or parties, and the other party is entitled to recover from the person or persons carrying on the Relevant Business- - (a) any money or other property paid or transferred by him under the agreement; - (b) compensation for any loss sustained by him as a result of having parted with it; and
+7. A contract or agreement made by a person carrying on a relevant business without a valid licence is unenforceable against the other party or parties, and the other party is entitled to recover from the person or persons carrying on the relevant business-

-(c) without prejudice to the generality of paragraph (b), interest at such rate as is from time to time prescribed in a Financial Services Directive.
+- (a) any money or other property paid or transferred by the other party under the agreement; - (b) compensation for any loss sustained by the other party as a result of having parted with it; and - (c) without limiting paragraph (b), interest at a rate prescribed in a Directive.